 The Great Compromise and the Constitution

-The United States Constitution was created in 1787 to replace America’s first unofficial Constitution, known as the Articles of Confederation.
+The United States Constitution was created in 1787 to replace America’s first unofficial Constitution, the Articles of Confederation.

-Unfortunately, the Articles of Confederation had proven ineffective in guaranteeing a strong central government.
-This was very apparent by the lack of response to Shays’ Rebellion, an armed protest against the government’s handling of taxes.
+Unfortunately, the Articles of Confederation had proven ineffective in guaranteeing a strong national government.
+This was very apparent in the lack of response to Shays’ Rebellion, an armed protest against the government’s handling of taxes.